MXall0c/cauldera/README.md

 # cauldera
 Distillations, expansions and riffs on Rocktastic
 ## wot
 [Rocktastic12a](https://labs.nettitude.com/tools/rocktastic/) is an awesome wordlist.
 It is an absolute beast.
-Ever wonder what might happen if you could actually run [PACK](https://github.com/iphelix/pack) against something this huge?
+Ever wonder what might happen if you could actually run [PACK](https://github.com/iphelix/pack) rulegen against something this huge?

 Me too.

 It took about 5 days to finish and promptly crapped itself on analyzing 310 gigs of rules.

 Thats about 23 times the size of Rocktastic itself.

 If we're liberal with estimates, that's about 230 billion rules...

+Anyways, it involved a rediculous amount rules and gigantic files.
+I hope you find the results as interesting and useful as I have.

 ## now
 It's still a work in progress, counting & uniquing the billions of rules that are present in the 7-10 combo sets is a 'bigdata' problem I'm bumbling through.
 SO, instead of just sitting on everything perpetually I thought I'd release an incomplete, yet still VERY USEFUL collection.